yewang/besogo/README.md

 This is not a security vulnerability within BesoGo, but rather a reminder to use secure practices in your surrounding code.

 #### Options settable via div attributes
-- `sgf` URL (retrievable from same domain) of SGF file to load.
+- `sgf` sets the URL (from same domain or server with CORS enabled) of the SGF file to load.
 If an URL is provided, BesoGo ignores the text within the div.
 - `size` sets the size of the empty board loaded if no SGF text or URL is provided.
 Square sizes can be specified by a single number (e.g., "19", "13") and rectangular sizes are specified by two numbers separated by a colon (e.g., "9:15").
 Sizes from "1:1" to "52:52" are supported.
 - `coord` sets the initial coordinate system, which is by default `none`, and can be choosen from the following options:
    - `none` no coordinate labels
    - `western` chess-style coordinates using numbers and letters